Five-a-day campaign: A partial success

 Tom Sanders, professor of nutrition at King's College London says that is a little unfair.

 "I think there was a bit of middle-class morality that people like chips and crisps and they didn't want to encourage that.

-"Actually potatoes really are vegetables and are okay if they're baked or new potatoes, rather than fried."'New light'
+"Actually potatoes really are vegetables and are okay if they're baked or new potatoes, rather than fried."